 Ask the Right Questions

 My potential clients aren’t web developers – that’s why they’re coming to me.
 Their framework, or mental model, is likely very different than mine.
-Part of my job is to step into their shoes, figure out their style, and ask the questions that help me figure out whether this is a client I’d like to work with and a project I’d like to work on.
+Part of my job is to step into their shoes, figure out their style, and ask the questions that help me figure out whether this is a client I’d like to work with and a project I’d like to work on (and, for that matter, whether I’m some one they’d like to work with).

 It’s rare that the right clients simply fall into your lap.
 It takes work to build up your referral network, earn trust in your business arena, and hone your message to attract the right clients.
-I’ve tweaked the daylight out of my contact page (and my site in general) and will continue to experiment to get better at finding the right client.
+To help you along, I’ve put together some ideas for finding clients.
+Enjoy!